kevinkosterr/Klean/README.md

 # Klean
-a script written to clean up database backups within a certain period of time.
+a script written to clean up database backups within a certain period of time. how much time there is allowed to be in between backups is configurable

 ## Configuration:
 certain parts of this script can be configurated using the `config.toml` file.